This page covers how to apply for student finance, what evidence is needed and how to make changes to an application.

 - create an account if they don’t already have one

-- log into their student finance online account and submit their application
+- log into their account and submit their application

-Continuing students can reapply for their student fiance at www.studentfinancewales.co.uk
+Continuing students can reapply for their student finance at www.studentfinancewales.co.uk

 If they haven’t applied before, they’ll need their passport details and birth certificate to hand.